nathancunn/nathancunn.github.io/_posts/2019-05-30-simpsons-cameos.md

 ### _Not all cameos are bad..._
 Celebrity appearances aren't exclusive to the post-golden-age, nor are they necessarily a bad thing.
 Some of the classic stories focus primarily on a one-off character voiced by a celebrity.
-A particularly salient example is _Lisa's Substitute_, in which Lisa develops a crush on her substitute teacher, Mr Bergstrom voiced by Dustin Hoffman.
+A particularly salient example is _Lisa's Substitute_, in which Lisa develops a crush on her substitute teacher, Mr Bergstrom, voiced by Dustin Hoffman.
 The episode is equal parts touching and hilarious, and Hoffman's performance has been touted as one of [The Simpson's greatest guest appearances](https://ew.com/gallery/springfield-dreams-16-great-simpsons-guest-voices/).
 While the episode didn't [spare reference to the actor behind the voice](https://www.youtube.com/watch?v=n4FLPLSy1WU) you'd be forgiven for thinking that Mr Bergstrom was, in fact, an authentic Springfieldian.

 ![](../figure/source/simpsons-cameos/boogerstrom.jpg)

 ### _...but some are really bad_
-But, just as the train sped Mr Bergstrom from our lives, so it was used to bring in perhaps the most egregious example of the celebrity cameo: Lady Gaga.
+Just as a train sped Mr Bergstrom from our lives, so [one was used to bring in perhaps the most egregious example of the celebrity cameo](https://www.youtube.com/watch?v=pZt0NiPk7nY): Lady Gaga.
 At [4.3/10 on IMDb](https://www.imdb.com/title/tt2403733/), _Lisa Goes Gaga_ is, _by far_, the lowest rated episode of the show---significantly lower even than _All Singing, All Dancing_, the musical clip show episode which I can only assume was some sort of cruel experiment from the writers.
-The gist of _Lisa Goes Gaga_ is: Lisa feels down; Lady Gaga _somehow_ senses this, derails the train she's on to help Lisa out; the whole issue is wrapped up with a musical number from the celebrity guest.
+The gist of _Lisa Goes Gaga_ is: Lisa feels down; a famous musician shows up in Springfield; and the whole issue is wrapped up with a musical number.

 Despite how outlandish this sounds, it's essentially the plot of _Stark Raving Dad_, the classic, if currently maligned, episode in which Homer meets a man in a mental asylum who claims to be Michael Jackson.
 This episode, interestingly, is rated 8.6/10 on IMDb at the time of writing, exactly double that of _Lisa Goes Gaga_.